RaymoZou/project-a-week/Week 18 - Basic Sprite Renderer/README.md

 ## How to compile:
 - You'll need to add the `include` and `lib` directories of the SDL2 library with compile flags.
 - Here's an example of a basic `Makefile` which uses the `mingw` compiler (note the `winmm` and `lmingw32` libraries)

+## Usage:
+- Press 'T' to spawn new blocks
+- Press 'F' to delete blocks

 ```
 CC = g++
 INCLUDES = -I\Path\To\include